How to extend volume in Windows Server 2012?

 Way 3 – Extend partition with 3rd-party program

-To resize and extend volume on Windows Server 2012 with 3rd-party software, the first thing is selecting a reliable and safe partition software.
-All partitioning software will modify all parameters of related disk, partition and files in File System.
-A unreliable program is very likely to cause system boot failure, partition damage and data loss.
+To resize and extend volume on Windows Server 2012 with 3rd-party software, the first thing is selecting a reliable and safe partition software, because there is risk of losing data when resizing disk partitions.
+All partitioning software will modify all parameters of related disk, partition and files.
+An unreliable program is very likely to cause system boot failure, partition damage and data loss.
 Actually, besides software related error, some hardware issue such as very low RAM memory, high CPU usage, especially power failure could cause data loss, too.

 Steps to extend Server 2012 partition:

 Step 1: Download NIUBI Partition Editor, right click D: drive and select “Resize/Move Volume“.